Decentralisation in Thailand: Consequents

-By the end of 1990s, only 10 percent of annual fiscal was by local administrations.
+By the end of the 1990s, only 10 percent of annual fiscal was by local administrations.
 The Decentralization Act of 1999 called for 20 percent of the annual fiscal to be transferred to the new LAOs by 2001, and later at 35 percent by 2006.

 In 2010, the local share of central government budget was 25 percent, short by 10 percent from the target.

 In 2016, comparing schools between the Ministry of Education and municipal in education sector, the result was not different, giving the poor performance of overall Thai schools.

 The National Audit Office tends to stop short of decentralization process by strictly control over the process.

 The Pollution Control Department unable to shift tasks to LAOs because they lack of equipment or inspectors.
 SAOs are required by the law to have a fire truck but they have no budget to hire firefighters.

 "Waste wars" happened by high-density municipalities dump their waste in around low-density SAOs.

 Political competition for executive in LAOs is may be limited, between 2012 and 2014, 23 percent of elected executives were unopposed.